GeThem/Minesweeper/README.md

 Added a bozo just for him to be there <img src="https://cdn.discordapp.com/emojis/932792945059459122.webp?size=32&amp;quality=lossless">

 ### Added .exe file
-Now can be started without python neither pygame(fake news, trying to do this), I think this is the end, the game is done
+Now can be started without python neither pygame, I think this is the end, the game is done

 ## P. S. (Author's note lol)
 ### Turns out having all code in one file is more effective